neurotechcenter/VERA/README.md

 # Quick Guide
 ## Installation & Startup
 VERA can be used by any MATLAB distribution later than MATLAB 2018b.
-Required packages include the Computer Vision Toolbox, the Image Processing Toolbox, the MATLAB Report Generator, and the Statistics and Machine Learning Toolbox.
-For many of the common pipelines, you will also need to install [Freesurfer](https://surfer.nmr.mgh.harvard.edu/) (for Windows, use our [Freesurfer4Windows](https://github.com/neurotechcenter/Freesurfer4Windows) installer tool), [SPM12](https://github.com/spm/spm), and the [Neurotechnologies Center Report Generator](https://github.com/neurotechcenter/ReportGenerator/).
 Download the repository into an empty directory and run *startup_VERA.m*

 # WIKI